voyagermesh/voyager/README.md

 > Secure L7/L4 Ingress Controller for Kubernetes

+>>> PSA: [As previously announced](https://blog.byte.builders/post/voyager-v2021.10.18/), we have removed the deprecated Voyager v11.x and v12.x images.
+Please update to the latest v2022.01.10 release!

 Voyager is a [HAProxy](http://www.haproxy.org/) backed [secure](#certificate) L7 and L4 [ingress](#ingress) controller for Kubernetes developed by [AppsCode](https://appscode.com).
 This can be used with any Kubernetes cloud providers including aws, gce, gke, azure, acs.
 This can also be used with bare metal Kubernetes clusters.

 ## Ingress